Emboiss13/Portugese_Wine_LinearRegression_Model/README.md

 **Note:** Ensure the '2017Health.txt' file is present in the working directory for proper execution.

-Feel free to adapt the code for further analysis or explore additional health indicators.

 ---

 *Note: The conclusions and visualizations provided in this project are based on the specific health indicators mentioned in the dataset and may not cover a comprehensive analysis of overall health conditions.*